VegaDeftwing/OpGuidesHugoSrc/content/Interviews/usawi.md

 So my first thought was to say: More-or-less reliably knowing what's going on in my own psyche.
 Knowing what I'm actually feeling, knowing what it's like bodily/mentally when I'm saying something I don't really mean, acting for some reason other than what I'd thought, feeling some kind of pressure or attraction that was *probably* supposed to stay subconscious, etc. and catching it in real time.
 Sort of the negative skill of not being able to bullshit myself.
 I'm not perfect at it—nor do I particularly want to be—but I'm better at it than I used to be, and the times when I'm most able to do it are the times when I'm most able to do and *enjoy* doing, well, most other things I enjoy.

-Thing is, this is an useless, probably awful, and maybe also impossible? skill to have without the parallel skill (and it is one) of meeting what you find in the process with compassion and and patience and good sense.
-So that's probably the more important one.
+Thing is, this is a useless, probably awful, and maybe also impossible? skill to have without the parallel skill (and it is one) of meeting what you find in the process with compassion and patience and good sense.
+[So that's probably the more important one](https://ilinx.substack.com/p/the-joy-of-forgetting-yourself-is).

 {{< iquestion >}}